 Your child will inevitably be exposed to different types of people and influence.
 For instance, it could be the older playmate or the host you often watch on TV.
 If among your children, the older sibling gets particularly attached to any of the possible influencers mentioned previously, he/she might try to copy that person's behavior and appearance7.
 Take the opportunity to ask your child what he/she admires in his or her role model.
 You can give other examples of people that you look up to as well.

-Furthermore, you can use rewards to affirm good behavior.
+Furthermore, you can use rewards to affirm good behavior in the older sibling.
 Some examples of good behavior are:

 - going to bed early without being told to